Izenda7Series/docs-html/_sources/ui/doc_role_setup.rst.txt

       Users tab

-   In Users tab, tick users in Available Users then click the > icon to move to Assigned Users.
+   In Users tab, tick users in Assigned Users.

       Assigning users is not available when Izenda is integrated inside an existing system. |br|
 #.
 The Permission Summary tab is a read-only comparison of permissions among all roles of the current tenant.